 Next, take your pearl cotton thread and stitch a backstitch for the eyes and mouth for each design.

-Now you can decide how much you want to decorate your designs with stitches, beads, and sequins.
-Are you a minimalist or do you love a bit of bling?
+Now, you can decide how much you want to decorate your designs with stitches, beads, and sequins.
+Are you a minimalist, or do you love a bit of bling?
 This is where you get to do your own thing!!

 For the stocking, you may want to add a furry ‘cuff’ at the top, like I have on mine.
 Take a strip of white that’s wider and taller than you need.
-Pin it to the top of the front of the stocking and pin in place.
+Pin it to the top of the front of the stocking and pin it in place.
 Carefully trim to the size of the stocking.

 Repeat for the back of the stocking, ensuring that the bottoms of the cuff are the same length.
 (Make sure you attach the cuff to the correct side of the back stocking piece – it will be facing the other way.)

-Using a pearl cotton thread, stitch a running stitch at the top and bottom of each cuff to secure in place.
+Using a pearl cotton thread, stitch a running stitch at the top and bottom of each cuff to secure it in place.

-Next stitch on some beads or sequins to add a bit of sparkle!
+Next, stitch on some beads or sequins to add a bit of sparkle!

 Stitch the two stocking pieces together using a blanket stitch.

-How to Make a blanket stitch:
+How to Sew a Blanket Stitch

 Use a blanket stitch to stitch the front and back of each design together.
 Work the backstitch as follows:

-Knot the thread and insert into the back of the front piece of felt about 0.5cm from the edge and pull through.
+Knot the thread and insert it into the back of the front piece of felt about 0.5cm from the edge and pull through.
 Take the needle down at the edge of the felt and come back up where you’ve just sewn.
-Pull all the way through but leave a little thread and put the needle back through the loop you’ve just created.
-Pull tight.
-Go down through the back fabric about 0.5 along and come up about 0.5cm in.
-Again pull nearly all the way through, leaving a loop then pull the needle through the loop.
+Pull all the way through, leave a little thread, and put the needle back through the loop you’ve just created.

 Attach a 20cm length ribbon to the top right inside of the stocking, where the two pieces meet.
 Hang on your tree and admire!

-To Make the Felt Christmas Tree Ornament:
+To Make the Felt Christmas Tree Ornament

-Start at the top and stitch a blanket stitch all the way around but leave a gap on one side.
+Start at the top and stitch a blanket stitch all the way around, but leave a gap on one side.
 Take a small amount of toy stuffing and gently stuff the Christmas tree.

 Continue to stitch to the top of the tree to close the gap.